shangsuru/blog/content/projects.md

 **Technologies**: Next.js, Typescript, Terraform, AWS, OIDC

 **Description**: This is a Twitter clone implemented completely in Typescript, using Next.js in the frontend and Express in the backend.
-A user can update his or her own profile information, and post, edit and delete tweets, including images!
 To login, I implemented SSO with OpenID Connect.
 The app data including profile information, tweets and images are stored in DynamoDB and S3.
+The whole infrastructure including load balancing is written in Terraform.

 [<img src="images/twitter-clone.png">](https://github.com/shangsuru/twitter-clone)